 Pop-clasp straps: Flex 2 and Alta.
 These are the slimmest Fitbits, with the Flex 2 measuring 1.12cm wide and the Alta 1.55cm wide.

-Colour screens: Blaze and Ionic.
-The Blaze is 4cm wide, and the Ionic 2.9cm wide.
+Colour screens: Versa and Ionic.
+The Versa is 2.4cm wide, and the Ionic 2.9cm wide.
 Both feature colour LCD touchscreen displays for better stat display and access.
 The Ionic is also less deep than the Blaze.

 The Alta HR boasts the watch buckle but not the altimeter for Floors Climbed.
-We prefer the watch-buckle clasp as it's stronger than the pop-clasp.
+We prefer the watch-buckle clasp as it's stronger than the pop-clasp, and are delighted that Fitbit chose this for its kids' tracker read our Fitbit Ace review.

-The slimmer pop-clasp Flex 2 and Alta wristbands are more chic, and arguably aimed at women - although there's nothing in the design to put off men.
-However, neither model has an altimeter, a heart-rate monitor or multi-sport functions.
+The slimmer pop-clasp Flex 2 and Alta wristbands aremore chic, and (like the Alta HR and Versa) arguably aimed at women - although there's nothing in these designs to put off men.
+However, neither Flex 2 nor Alta has an altimeter, a heart-rate monitor or multi-sport functions.
 The Alta HR is similar but boasts the watch buckle and heart-rate monitor, so is worth considering - even at the slightly higher cost.

 One solution is to own more than one Fitbit!
 You can sync multiple trackers to your Fitbit account, so maybe wear a fully featured sporty tracker during the day, and slip on a slimmer, more chic Alta or Flex 2 in the evening.

-We love the Flex 2 minimalist display, but think the Alta's better display gives you more data right there on the wrist.
+We love the Flex 2's minimalist display, but think the Alta's more info-rich display gives you more data right there on the wrist.
 In some ways the Alta HR is the best of both world's, being super slim but still having the heart-rate monitor.

 The Zip is the cheapest Fitbit, and if you can live without the altimeter and sleep tracking then this is a great entry point.
-Sleep tracking is fun but not at the top of most people's fitness lists, but the buzz is a great way to know you’ve reached your key target.
-Is that worth an extra £20 for the Flex 2?
+Sleep tracking is fun but not at the top of most people's fitness lists, but the activity buzz is a great way to know you’ve reached your key target.
+Is that worth the extra cash for the Flex 2?
 That’s really up to you.

 The Alta HR misses some sports features but is the slimmest heart-rate monitor you can wear on your wrist.

-The Fitbit Blaze is similar to the other Fitbits but comes with a flashier colour display, also seen on the Ionic.
+The colour touchscreen Fitbit Versa and Ionic trackers class themselves as smartwatches, as they can be customised with third-party apps.
 Both will appeal to those people who want an activity tracker but also a watch-like timepiece.
 Their colourful displays are also going to attract attention.
-The Blaze is cheaper but the Ionic has the built-in GPS and is slimmer.
+The Versa is cheaper but the Ionic has the built-in GPS.
+Fitbit thinks the Versa's smaller size will appeal to women more than the larger Ionic, but both are unisex designs.

 Your buying guide for the best Fitbit in 2018